Symmetric powers in abstract homotopy categories: Preliminary results

 where $\ZZ /2$ stands in degree $-2$.
-Clearly, this $\Sym ^2X$ has non-trivial cohomology group in degree $-2$. } \end{example}
+Clearly, this $\Sym ^2(X)$ has non-trivial cohomology group in degree $-2$. } \end{example}

-A naive way to define integral symmetric powers in $\bcT $ would be through Lemma \ref{Key Lemma} and the standard treatment of homotopy categories as subcategories of fibrant-cofibrant objects factorized by left homotopies, see \cite[1.2]{Hovey1}.
+Let now $\bcC $ be as in Lemma \ref{Key Lemma}, and let $Ho(\bcC )$ be the homotopy category of $\bcC $.
+A naive way to define symmetric powers in $Ho(\bcC )$ would be through Lemma \ref{Key Lemma} and the standard treatment of homotopy categories as subcategories of fibrant-cofibrant objects factorized by left homotopies on Hom-sets, see \cite[1.2]{Hovey1} or \cite{Quillen}.
 Indeed, let $\bcC _{\cf }$ be the full subcategory of objects which are fibrant and cofibrant simultaneously.
 Let, furthermore, $ho(\bcC )$ be the quotient category of $\bcC _{\cf }$ by left homotopic morphisms between fibrant-cofibrant objects in $\bcC $.
-In other words, objects in $ho(\bcC )$ are the same as in $\bcC _{\cf }$, and for any two fibrant-cofibrant objects $X$ and $Y$ we define $\Hom _{ho(\bcC )}(X,Y)$ to be the classes of left homotopic morphisms from $X$ to $Y$.
-Recall that for fibrant-cofibrant objects left homotopies coincide with right ones, and two morphisms $f$ and $g$ from $X$ to $Y$ are left homotopic if and only if the morphism $(f\coprod g):X\coprod X\to Y$ factors through the object $X\wedge I$, see \cite[p.
-94]{GJ}.
-As integral symmetric powers respect homotopies by Lemma \ref{Key Lemma}, we have now a functor
+As symmetric powers respect left homotopies by Lemma \ref{Key Lemma}, we have now a functor $\Sym ^n:ho(\bcC )\to Ho(\bcC )$.
+The category $\bcC $, being a model category, is endowed with a fibrant replacement functor $R:\bcC \to \bcC _{\rm f}$ and a cofibrant replacement functor $Q:\bcC \to \bcC _{\rm c}$.
+Combining both we obtain mixed replacement functors $RQ$ and $QR$ from $\bcC $ to the full subcategory $\bcC _{\cf }$ of fibrant-cofibrant objects in $\bcC $, any of which induces a quasi-inverse to the obvious functor from $ho(\bcC )$ to $Ho(\bcC )$.
+Then one might wish to construct an endofunctor $\Sym ^n$ on $Ho(\bcC )$ as a composition of this quasi-inverse and the above $\Sym ^n$.
+However, this way is not too much natural as we still have no derived symmetric powers in $Ho(\bcC )$.